 True Living Organics: The Ultimate Guide to Growing All-Natural Marijuana Indoors

 This true organics grow guide is also the only book that shows how to change an existing grow room to an all-natural, synthetic-free, living, breathing cannabis cultivation space.
-Written in the enjoyable easy-to-read manner that’s won The Rev a large fan base, True Living Organics cuts through the BS surrounding organic marijuana growing and gets straight to the heart of the matter: the living soil.
+Written in the enjoyable easy-to-read manner that has won The Rev a large fan base, True Living Organics cuts through the BS surrounding organic marijuana growing, getting straight to the heart of the matter: living soil.
 This book shows you several different ways to create a high-quality living medium for marijuana plants.
 Dispensing with the basics of how to grow pot, this guide instead gives the reader a new education on what cannabis plants really need and the best way to give it to them.
 With over 200 color photos illustrating every topic, this book is essential for anyone who has given a thought towards growing marijuana organically.

 The Cannabis Breeder’s Bible: The Definitive Guide to Marijuana Genetics, Cannabis Botany and Creating Strains for the Seed Market